-Note: This page contains side effects data for the generic drug clotrimazole topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Trivagizole 3.
+Note: This document contains side effect information about clotrimazole topical.
+Some dosage forms listed on this page may not apply to the brand name Trivagizole 3.

-As well as its needed effects, clotrimazole topical (the active ingredient contained in Trivagizole 3) may cause some unwanted effects.
+Along with its needed effects, clotrimazole topical (the active ingredient contained in Trivagizole 3) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Skin rash, hives, blistering, burning, itching, peeling, redness, stinging, swelling, or other sign of skin irritation not present before use of this medicine

 Applies to clotrimazole topical: compounding powder, topical cream, topical lotion, topical powder, topical solution, topical spray, vaginal cream with applicator, vaginal kit, vaginal tablet.

 Dermatologic side effects have included erythema, stinging, blistering, peeling, edema, itching, burning, and general skin irritation.
 Contact dermatitis, confirmed by patch testing, has been documented.[Ref]

 Related treatment guides

 1. Roller JA "Contact allergy to clotrimazole."
 Br Med J 2 (1978): 737

 2. Balato N, Lembo G, Nappa P, Ayala F "Contact dermatitis from clotrimazole."
 Contact Dermatitis 12 (1985): 110